 - Three one-year graduate diploma courses in Voice Studies, Movement Studies and Production Management are introduced

-- Bachelor of Dramatic Art is replaced the Diploma of Dramatic Art for students of Acting, Technical Production and Design
+- Bachelor of Dramatic Art replaces the Diploma of Dramatic Art for students of Acting, Technical Production and Design

 - Bachelor of Dramatic Art in Production Crafts replaces the Associate Diploma in Theatre Crafts